BOCK-AI/BAVT/README.md

       * A **Tesla Model 3** driving automatically in the CARLA world, following the road.
       * A live OpenCV window displaying the **RGB camera feed** from the vehicle's front camera.
       * A live Open3D Window ('Carla Lidar/Radar') which is an interactive 3D window where you can use your mouse to rotate, pan, and zoom the view.
 It displays two overlapping point clouds updated in real-time.
-(Lidar - yellow gradient points, Radar - Blue points)
+(Lidar - yellow gradient points, Radar - Green points)
       * In the simulator, you will be positioned to spectate behind the car.
 (This is done using the Spectator class of CARLA.
 Can be modified.
 I find it convenient.)

 **Note**: Shortcuts for the **Open3D** window: